 Take Videos and Take Notes

 Another way to do this is to take notes during golf lessons.
 Jot down all the golf tips you receive from the instructor in a handy little notebook so you can review them in the future.
 Does the instructor tell you to work on posture?
 Write that down.
 Do they think that you should tee it up lower?
 Write that down.
 They inform you that you need to get a new putter?
 Write that down!
-That is all vital information that you’re likely to forget post-lesson unless you jot down some notes.
+That is all vital information you’ll likely forget post-lesson unless you jot down some notes.

 - Do I need to get a club fitting?